defagos/defagos.github.io/_posts/2020-09-14-swiftui_collection_part2.md

 }
 {% endhighlight %}

-With this simple optimization performance problems on tvOS are eliminated, even with large data sets containing thousands of items.
-Note that though the `CollectionView` inhibits reloads due to environment changes, subviews (e.g. cells we will discuss below) can still properly respond to environment changes if they need to.
+With this simple trick performance problems on tvOS are eliminated, even with large data sets containing thousands of items.
+Note that though this `CollectionView` implementation inhibits reloads due to environment changes, subviews (e.g. cells we will discuss below) can still individually respond to environment changes if they need to.

-We now almost have a first working `CollectionView` implementation, but we still need to be able to configure its layout and cells when creating it.
+We now almost have a first working `CollectionView` implementation.
+We only need to be able to configure its layout and cells when creating it.

 ## Collection Layout Support